Arthur P. Bedou

-Arthur P. Bedou (July 6, 1882 – July 2, 1966) was an African-American photographer based in New Orleans.
+Arthur Paul Bedou (July 6, 1882 – July 2, 1966) was an African-American photographer based in New Orleans.
 Bedou was, for a time, the personal photographer of Booker T. Washington, and documented the last decade of Washington's life.
 He also documented campus life at Xavier University of Louisiana, the Tuskegee Institute, and the city life of New Orleans, especially the city's black residents.

 Booker T. Washington, New Orleans, 1915; photograph by Arthur P. Bedou.